maximevw/autolog/README.md

 This is the core module of the library: it provides the core logging features independently of the implementation chosen for automation.

+### autolog-aspectj
+This module provides aspects for logging automation based on AspectJ weaving and using annotations defined in `autolog-core` module.

 ### autolog-spring
 This module is the implementation of the logging automation based on Spring AOP and using annotations defined in `autolog-core` module.
 It acts as a Spring Boot starter by providing auto-configuration class for Autolog.